How did I end up being responsible for sales?

-“Here’s the thing about professional services, Brad.
+“Here’s the thing about creatives services, Brad.
 If you work really, really hard, learn everything you can and advance in your career, you get to be a sales person!” ~ Jim Farris (my dad)

 I’ve talked to many agency owners, and with one exception, none of them wanted to be salespeople.